Areas of practice

 In addition, in the field of investment in domestic and foreign private equity funds, Ms. Tang provided legal services to a number of domestic and foreign private equity firms, venture capital firms and target companies, including Shanghai Lujiazui International Financial Asset Exchange Co.’s US$ 485 million series A investment, OrbiMed Asia, Domain Partners and Sequoia’ series B investment in Eddingpharm group, the formation of M&A fund in Europe and others.

-Over the years, Ms. Tang has not only devoted herself to her legal practice, but has also been invited as keynote speaker in a range of activities such as forums, lectures, training and workshops on cross-border M&A and insurance.
+Over the years, Ms. Tang has not only devoted herself to her legal practice, but has also been invited as keynote speaker in a range of activities such as forums, lectures, training and workshops on M&A and restructuring as well as compliance of state-owned enterprises.
 Ms. Tang has also actively participated in the professional activities organized by new and existing clients and related organizations, including local Association of Corporate Counsel.
 She is regarded as a trusted advisor, reputation from a wide range of clients.

 Ms. Tang rejoined King & Wood Mallesons in 2017.
 Ms. Tang practiced at King & Wood Mallesons from 2002 to 2005.
 She then served at Linklaters, Morrison & Foerster and DLA Piper from 2005 to 2017.
 She was in-house counsel at the Shanghai Branch of Tokyo Marine and Fire Insurance Company Limited.